blockchain-lab/shared_vision_towards_programmable_economy/README.md

 We believe that Blockchain technology enables decentralized economies of higher efficiency and stability then currently known.
 This work broadens the applications of the organisational principle behind The Internet.
-Offering full sovereignty to all decision making entities, full transparency on their past performance, and opennessi in general.
+Offering full sovereignty to all decision making entities, full transparency on their past performance, and openness in general.
-We are applying ideas fundamentally concerned with freedom of individuals, embedding a natural disposition to trust, and combining it with a very unforgiving blockchain-based mechanism for rule-breaking economic actors: digital ostracism.
+We are applying ideas fundamentally concerned with freedom of individuals, embedding a natural disposition to trust [[REF](www.socsci.uci.edu/~duffy/papers/trustamongstrangers.pdf)], and combining it with a very unforgiving blockchain-based mechanism for rule-breaking economic actors: digital ostracism.
 The threath of being banned forever from an ecosystem may seem to lack compassion and forgiveness, but boosts trust.
 Game theory shows that the "shadow of the future" removes cheating incentives.
-In our architecture we apply the grim trigger strategy defined in 1971 to punish dishonesty, lying, cheating, and fraud [[REF](https://www.jstor.org/stable/2296617)].
-In other words, mistakes can be forgiven, but intentional digital manipulation or cheating is not.
+In our architecture we apply the grim trigger defined in 1971 to punish dishonesty, lying, cheating, and fraud [[REF](https://www.jstor.org/stable/2296617)].
+In other words, mistakes can be forgiven, but intentional digital manipulations are not.

 Our work establishes a blueprint for creating a trustworthy programmable economy.
 The term programmable economy was introduced by consultancy form Gartner Inc. in 2015.
-Our work adds various architectural details, a single clear direction, feasible laws, and operational prototypes when compared to the original idea.
+We expand upon their ideas with various architectural details, propose feasible rules, show operational prototypes, and in general mature this concept.
 They describe it as _"the programmable economy, enabled by metacoin platforms and smart technologies, will support new forms of value exchange, new kinds of markets (including dynamically defined on-demand markets), and new kinds of economies such as the attention economy, the reputation economy, the on-demand economy and the resource optimization economy."_[[REF](http://www.gartner.com/newsroom/id/3146018)]